syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

                 N/A
             </td>
             <td>
-                Always `Equal` operator will be used for Date filter
+                Always `Equal` operator will be used for the Date filter
             </td>
             <td>
                 Date